boustrophedon/pgtemp/README.md

   - name: Update path
     run: find /usr/lib/postgresql/ -type d -name "bin" >> $GITHUB_PATH
 ```

-The `pg16` feature can be enabled when using postgresql 16 or above to allow for setting arbitrary `postgres.conf` settings during initdb setup.

 To install the CLI tool, you must install it with the --features cli or --all-features options
 ```